K2 BC Gondogoro La Pass Trek

 - 20 % balance payable before one month of trek Start.

-- Foreigner client must share there passport copy, 02 passport size Photograph full detail for trek permission requirement.
+- Foreigner clients must share their passport copy, 02 passport size Photograph full detail for trek permission requirement.

 - If any member leaves the trek at any stage, the organization will not be liable to refund the payment.